 Cons: Technical Difficulty

 We did say that the jobs often have low requirements to apply.
 However, that doesn’t mean that it’s easy sailing.
-Building a career in capital goods and getting jobs that pay well means you will need to have technical knowledge.
+Building a career in capital goods means you will need to have technical knowledge.
 The on-the-job training is highly technical and can be difficult for some people.

 Skills You’ll Need To Get Ahead

 By now you’ve either moved on to a different idea for your career or this article has cemented the thought of growing in the capital goods field.
 What skills do you need to get ahead in capital goods?

 The skills you will need to develop depend on the job.
 However, when it comes to capital goods, there are a few skills that will facilitate your career path.
 These include:

 - Technical knowledge.
 Even if there is no direct need for you to know the technical details about how a machine runs, it’s best to familiarize yourself with them.
 Thorough technical knowledge of your manufacturing process will help you move up the job hierarchy.